Puppet’s command line

 puppet command with many subcommands.

-Puppet agent is a core service that manages systems, with the help of a Puppet master.
-It requests a configuration catalog from a Puppet master server, then ensures that all resources in that catalog are in their desired state.
+Puppet agent is a core service that manages systems, with the help of a Puppet primary server.
+It requests a configuration catalog from a Puppet primary server server, then ensures that all resources in that catalog are in their desired state.